shyun3/vimrc/README.md

    modify what Vim interprets as your home directory by editing your `HOME` environment variable.

+1. Install [vim-plug][].

 1. Start Vim.
-Ignore any errors and run `:PackUpdate`.
+Ignore any errors and run `:PlugInstall`.
 Exit when finished.

 1. Install [YouCompleteMe][ycm-windows].